The Importance of Defining Our Core Values

 Posted on July 03, 2025 by Jackie Valle, One of Thousands of Life Coaches on Noomii.

-Througout my 20-year career as an executive and coach, I’ve been committed to lifting up the critical role played by defining one’s core values and engaging in values-setting processes.
-Core values are the qualities, beliefs, aspirations, and principles that guide one’s behavior and shape their worldview.
+Core values are the qualities, beliefs, aspirations, and principles that guide one’s behavior and shape their worldview and aspirations.
 They might also be understood as one’s “non-negotiables,” i.e. the key principles that cannot be negotiated or compromised in any aspect of one’s life.
+In the context of an organization, business, career, or vocation, core values are the concepts that must be (in)tangibly expressed in our work and relationships as service-providers.
+They are also a tool for decision-making, time-management, and articulating ourselves to the world.

-In the context of an organization, business, or vocation, core values are the concepts that must be (in)tangibly expressed in our work and relationships as service-providers.
 My work is one of the many ways through which I share the values and purpose at the core of my personhood.
-My values provide me the opportunity to practice integrity with myself and also serve as a tool for decision-making, time-management, and articulating myself to the world:
+My core values (outlined as follows) provide me the opportunity to practice integrity with myself and also serve as a tool for decision-making, time-management, and articulating myself to the world:

 Abundance